polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    	/// so the code should be able to handle that. fn offchain_worker(block_number: T::BlockNumber) {
    		log::info!("Hello from pallet-ocw.");
-   		// The entry point of your code called by off-chain worker }
+   		// The entry point of your code called by offchain worker }
    	// ...
    }